TUM-Dev/NavigaTUM/webclient/src/md/about-us.md

 - **Sites/Areas:** The sites/areas have been collected by NavigaTUM based on the list of buildings.
 Additional sources are:
     - [Official Locations overview of TUM](https://www.tum.de/en/about-tum/our-university/locations)
     - [Locations overview by MPI](https://mpi.fs.tum.de/en/entering-tum/locations//)
-- **Buildings:** The list of buildings was derived from the collected list of buildings in TUMOnline and the buildings selection in the Roomfinder.
+- **Buildings:** The list of buildings was derived from the collected list of buildings in TUMonline and the buildings selection in the Roomfinder.
 However, sometimes their names or structure was changed (e.g. for complex buildings).
 Additional information about buildings may have been included from:
     - For all: [Open Street Map](https://www.openstreetmap.org)
     - Stammgelände: [Map of Stammgelände](https://portal.mytum.de/campus/stammgelaende/TUM_Campus_Muenchen_klein)
     - Klinkikum rechts der Isar (MRI):